 ANESTH-402C.
 Cardiothoracic Intensive Care Elective.
 The cardiothoracic intensive care elective will allow fourth year medical students to be exposed to and participate in the care of the post-operative and critically ill cardiac and thoracic surgery patient.
 This patient population has the highest rate of invasive monitoring, echocardiographic and hemodynamic assessment, and advanced circulatory support including utilization of inotropes, vasopressors, and mechanical circulatory support devices (ECMO, LVAD, RVAD, IABP).
 A working knowledge of these concepts will be critical to a future career in Anesthesiology, Critical Care Medicine, or Surgery.
 This elective level course will allow students to participate in patient care 5 days a week.
 This will be an in-depth experience in cardiac critical care medicine.
 Students will be evaluated on their knowledge, skills, and ability to facilitate patient care in this environment.
 This elective will fulfill acute care curriculum requirement.
-For more information, contact Course Director Dr. Michael Cutrone: michael.cutrone@duke.edu; Dr. Bryan Chow bryan.chow@duke.edu.
+For more information, contact Course Director Dr. Michael

+Cutrone: michael.cutrone@duke.edu; Dr. Bryan Chow bryan.chow@duke.edu.
 Credit: 4.
-Enrollment: Max-4 Min-1.
+Maximum combined enrollment for Anesth 401C and Anesth 402C cannot exceed a total of more than 4 students in any 4-week section.
+Enrollment: Max-2; Min-1.
 Michael Cutrone, MD; Bryan Chow, MD

 ANESTH-430C.
 Diving and Hyperbaric Medicine.
 Students participate actively in assigned patient care and clinical projects.
 Clinical work provides intensive exposure to the physiology and medicine of extreme environments such as hyperbaric and hypobaric conditions.
 Students will work directly with the weekly service attending, fellows, interns/residents, nursing and technical staff, providing experience in team-based, multidisciplinary, patient-centered clinical care.
 Students will have desk and computer space in the Hyperbaric Center team workspace to foster education and collaboration.
 Consultative services are provided on an inpatient, outpatient and emergency basis from many different services including medicine, surgery, oncology and emergency medicine.
 Students will learn about the specific indications for hyperbaric oxygen therapy for clinical care, and in developing translational projects.
 Students are guided in producing concrete clinical presentations and reports related to the field.
 For more information, please contact Dr. Derrick (bruce.derrick@duke.edu).
 Secondary contact: Tonya Manning (tonya.manning@duke.edu) 684-6726.
-Permission is required for enrollment, and students should plan to meet for rounds on the first day of the rotation promptly at 7:30 a.m.
+Students should plan to meet for rounds on the first day of the rotation promptly at 7:30 a.m.
 Location: Hyperbaric Center Library, 0588 White Zone, Basement, CR II Building.
 Credit: 4.
 Enrollment Max 2.
 Bruce Derrick, MD, and staff

 ANESTH-440C.
 Clinical Anesthesiology.
-The student will participate in the pre-, intra-, and post-operative anesthetic management of patients while assigned to an individual resident or attending anesthesiologist.
-The student will spend time in the general operating rooms, the cardiothoracic operating rooms, and in various subspecialty areas including labor and delivery, pediatric operating rooms, neurosurgical operating rooms, regional anesthesiology service, and acute pain management.
+The student will participate in the pre-, intra-, and postoperative anesthetic management of patients while assigned to an individual resident or attending anesthesiologist.
+The student will spend time in the general operating rooms, the cardio-thoracic operating rooms, and in various subspecialty areas including labor and delivery, pediatric operating rooms, neurosurgical operating rooms, regional anesthesiology service, and acute pain management.
 Learning opportunities will include pre-operative patient evaluation, anesthetic technique selection, airway management, pharmacology, physiology, and anatomy.
 The student will complete various procedures such as airway management, vascular access, ultrasound, and patient monitoring.
 These areas will be reinforced by problem-based learning discussions, Grand Rounds, and other conferences.
 In the summer and fall, priority in registration is given to students considering careers in Anesthesiology.
 Students MUST attend the first day of the section, and are strongly advised not to miss any of the first week.
 More than 4 absences are not permitted.
 Schedules for the class will be emailed out prior to the start of the course.
-(Not offered during section 42).
+(Not offered during summer section 42).
 Enrollment Max: 4.
 Credit: 4.
-Abigail MDsummer Melnick. (abigail.melnick@duke.edu); Grace McCarthy, MD, and Staff
+Abigail Melnick, MD (abigail.melnick@duke.edu); Grace McCarthy, MD, and Staff